VarshaDas/System-Design-Notes/Load Balancer.md

 A load balancer is a system or device that distributes network or application traffic across multiple servers to ensure no single server becomes overwhelmed.
 This improves the performance, reliability, and availability of applications by spreading the load and ensuring that no single server bears too much demand.

+To utilize full scalability and redundancy, we can try to balance the load at each layer of the system.
+We can add LBs at three places:

+- Between the user and the web server
+- Between web servers and an internal platform layer, like application servers or cache servers
+- Between internal platform layer and database.

 ## Use Cases:

 - **Web Applications:** To handle web traffic and improve the performance of websites and web applications.